Once you're sure you're ready to start a family, you might want to consider when will be the best time to conceive.

 Many women choose a spring baby because it pretty much avoids being pregnant during those summer months and the final trimester happens in winter, which means you’ll be wrapped up anyway.
 Any pregnancy hot flashes will be much easier to handle when it’s milder outside.

-When to have a baby: your health
+When to get pregnant: your health

 Do you suffer from depression, or maybe Seasonal Affective Disorder (SAD)?
 If you do, then winter could be the most difficult time of year for you, so you may want to avoid having your baby at a time that coincides with that, as the hormonal changes associated with pregnancy can also affect your emotional health.